 The Tasmania Tour has been updated in an improved format and is set to be run from 1 – 9 June 2019.
 This is our signature event and one of the most popular we conduct each year.

 Tasmania is always a wonderful tourist destination but I like to think that our unique take on this tour turn a great holiday into a truely memorable one, setting an event for those who enjoy driving, fine dining and comfortable accommodation.

 The accommodation utilises the best rooms in the very best hotels that Tasmania has to offer.
 We such iconic hotels as Cradle Mountain Lodge.
 Stay in Luxury in the heart of the wild west coast at Strahan.
 Spend 2 wonderful nights in the heart of Hobart and spoil ourselves at Peppers Seaport in Launceston.

-The diners are a true highlight.
+The dinners are a true highlight.
 Tasmania is renowned for their fine food and wines and we make the most of all that the state has to offer.
 Mures Seafood, Home Hill Vineyard, The Tamar Valley are all amongst the best in the country

 The Roads well they are the basis of our tour.
 The route is loosely based around a series of Targa Tasmania Stage Roads but we do not have the restrictions that the Targa has to comply with so we can explore an amazing array of roads that are not available to Targa organisers.
 All roads are sealed and typical of Tasmania have a great surface.
 Best of all is that the roads wind through some of the most dramatic scenery anywhere.